 2. Fairmont Copley Plaza

 Centrally located in Boston’s historic Back Bay, Fairmont Copley Plaza sits steps away from the Boston Public Library, historic Beacon Hill, the Freedom Trail, and Newbury Street.
 This Boston hotel offers 383 lavish guestrooms, including 17 elegant suites and Fairmont Gold level, complete with a private lounge and special amenities for guests.
 Fairmont Copley Plaza provides a complimentary rooftop health club overlooking Back Bay.
-It is home to one of the hottest drinking and dining destinations in the city, OAK Long Bar + Kitchen.
+It is home to one of the city’s hottest drinking and dining destinations, OAK Long Bar + Kitchen.

 Among a small selection of like-minded guests, unwind in the private club lounge and enjoy additional complimentary amenities, from breakfast and evening appetizers to newspapers and magazines to free Wi-Fi and high-speed Internet access.